Harmon, North Dakota

 Harmon is a census-designated place (CDP) and unincorporated community in Morton County, North Dakota, United States.
-It is 10 mi north of Mandan and 15 mi northwest of Bismarck, the state capital.
-Harmon's population was 259 as of the 2020 census.
+The population was 259 as of the 2020 census, and was estimated at 199 in 2025.
+It is 9.5 mi north of Mandan.

 History

-The town was sited on July 23, 1913, by Willis T. McConnell and named for two bachelor brothers, George and H.H.
+Harmon was platted and sited on July 23, 1913, by Willis T. McConnell and named for two bachelor brothers, George and H.H.
 Harmon.
 The town went into decline during the Depression in the 1930s and virtually disappeared.
 The original cemetery is still in use.
 On January 15, 1951, two Northern Pacific freight trains collided outside of town.
 The town has repopulated in the 20th century.

 Geography

-Harmon is east of North Dakota Highway 1806, 10 mi north of Mandan.
+Harmon is east of North Dakota Highway 1806, 9.5 mi north of Mandan.
 The original townsite is along the western edge of the Missouri River floodplain, with current development sited in the western part of the CDP, above the river bluffs.
 Harmon Lake Recreation Area is on the west side of Highway 1806, on a reservoir built on Otter Creek, a tributary of the Missouri.

+According to the United States Census Bureau, the CDP has a total area of 1.567 sqmi, all land.

+Demographics

+As of the 2024 American Community Survey, there were 68 estimated households in Harmon with an average of 2.91 persons per household.
+The CDP has a median household income of $113,500.
+Approximately 0.0% of the CDP's population lives at or below the poverty line.
+Harmon has an estimated 81.5% employment rate, with 33.6% of the population holding a bachelor's degree or higher and 100.0% holding a high school diploma.
+There were 68 housing units at an average density of 43.40 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (100.0%), Spanish (0.0%), Indo-European (0.0%), Asian and Pacific Islander (0.0%), and Other (0.0%).

+The median age in the CDP was 33.3 years.

+Harmon, North Dakota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.